Advancing state of the art high-performance computing, communications and data analytics.

-The Advanced Networking group at Pittsburgh Supercomputing Center conducts research on network performance and analysis in support of high-performance computing applications.
-They also develop software to support heterogeneous distributed supercomputing applications and to implement high-speed interfaces to archival and mass storage systems.
+The Advanced Networking Group at PSC conducts research on network performance and analysis in support of high-performance computing applications.
+This group also develops software to support heterogeneous distributed supercomputing applications and to implement high-speed interfaces to archival and mass storage systems.

-Work done by the Advanced Networking group includes TCP implementations, TCP tuning, and software to monitor and improve network performance.
+Work done by this group includes TCP implementations, TCP tuning, and software to monitor and improve network performance.

 3ROX – The Three Rivers Optical Exchange (3ROX) is a regional network aggregation point, also called a GigaPoP, providing high speed commodity and research network access to sites in western and central Pennsylvania and West Virginia.